uom-android-team2/WeBall_Statistics-Backend/README.md

 # WeBall Statistics Backend

-# Android Development Project for Univercity of Macedonia
+# Android Development Project for the University of Macedonia